andrewstj/bikeshare/README.md

 Note: this project was scaffolded from [generator-express-no-stress](https://github.com/cdimascio/generator-express-no-stress/) to quickly get a base express app created.

 ## Get Started

+### Pre-Requisite
+Go to the server/common/resources directory and unzip the Divvy_Trips_2019_Q2.zip file to the same directory (it was too big to commit directly to GitHub).

 Get started developing...